Akronae/NJDB/README.md

 # **Description**
-## **SJDB in one sentence**
+## **sjdb in one sentence**
-SJDB (Simple JSON Database) is a very lightweight (2.75Kb) embedded/persistant JSON database to Node.js, made for little projects.
+sjdb (Simple JSON Database) is a very lightweight (2.75Kb) embedded/persistant JSON database to Node.js, made for little projects.

 ## **Warning**
-SJDB isn't a *real* database, i just made this little module for my projects, i don't need real database, and i don't want it.
-SJDB is not fast and stable as a real database and there no crash guarantee. *('speed' section)*.
+sjdb isn't a *real* database, i just made this little module for my projects, i don't need real database, and i don't want it. sjdb is not fast and stable as a real database and there no crash guarantee. *('speed' section)*.